JLESC/jlesc.github.io/_projects/dense_eigen_project.md

 Apply to the computational resource such as "Large-scale HPC Challenge" Project, Joint Center for Advanced High Performance Computing (JCAHPC).

-Benchmarking on GPU accelration systems.
+Benchmarking on GPU acceleration systems.

 ## References